 Madame Suzette laughed, something she rarely did.

-"The young lady is not the duke's wife."
+"That young woman is not the duke's wife."

 Angelique's face reddened.

 "You mean she was his ... his ...?"